Alexander Fraser (Royal Navy officer)

-Vice-Admiral Alexander Fraser (1747–1829) was a late 18th century and early 19th century Royal Navy commander during the Napoleonic Wars.
+Vice-Admiral Alexander Fraser (1747–29 December 1829) was a Royal Navy officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
 He was responsible for the landing parties in the Battle of Long Island, captured several privateers and took place in the Second Battle of Copenhagen.

 Life

 He was born in Lerwick on the Shetland Isles the son of Hugh Fraser, an exciseman, and his wife, Jane Linning.

 He joined the Royal Navy as a boy in 1761 serving on the 10-gunner cutter HMS Fly under George Gayton.
 He was present at the Capture of Belle Ile later that year.
 The ship then served in the Basque Roads.
 In 1763 he left the Navy for some years to improve his education (this was probably at Edinburgh University).
 In 1768 he re-joined the Navy on HMS Mermaid as a midshipman and served off the coast of North America for three years.
 There he was given acting command of the sloop HMS Bonetta to sail her back to England, arriving August 1772.

 He sat a lieutenant's exam and joined the 74-gun ship of the line HMS Royal Oak in March 1773 under Captain George Balfour.
 He was part of the naval review by George III at Spithead.
 In 1774 he moved as acting lieutenant to the frigate HMS Scarborough under Captain Andrew Barkley again off the coast of North America.
 By 1775, he was serving on the sloop HMS Canceaux, based on the Piscataqua River.
 He formed part of a landing party at Falmouth, Massachusetts to demand the surrender of the American rebels.
 When this was denied they bombarded the town and set fire to it.

 He next moved to the ship of the line HMS Chatham under Captain John Raynor and was part of Admiral Molyneux Shuldham's attack and occupation of Long Island.
 Fraser was given the important duty in this of commanding the smaller boats for the invasion of the island.
 He was commissioned as an officer in the Royal Navy as a lieutenant in July 1777.
 In February 1781 he took command of the post ship HMS San Carlos, a Spanish ship which had been captured in December 1779.
 This two-month command appears simply to transfer from one dockyard to another.

 Fraser reappears after a period of leave in December 1787 as a commander in command of the fire ship HMS Tisiphone based at Woolwich Dockyard.
 In September 1790 he took command of the sloop HMS Savage again based in Woolwich Dockyard but also patrolling in the North Sea.
 In February 1793 he captured the French 8-gun ship La Custine.